This post may contain affiliate links. Read my disclosure policy here.

 Tip 3 – Paint Party Hats With Acrylic Paints

-Use acrylic paints, foam brushes, stencils, and washi tape to add patterns and designs to your hats.
+Use acrylic paints, foam paint brushes, stencils, and washi tape to add patterns and designs to your hats.

 Tip 4 – Add Extra Designs